ContextMapper/contextmapper.github.io/_docs/language-reference/aggregate.md

 }
 </pre></div>

-With these language features you are able to define the lifecycle of an Aggregate.
+These language features allow you to define the lifecycle of an Aggregate.
 The following examples show all possible variants of state transitions:

 <div class="highlight"><pre><span></span><span class="c">// an initial state:</span>
 -<span class="k">&gt;</span> CREATED